“The book arrives at a place of peace with the unknown, of finally bowing to the enduring

 —Phil Cousineau, author of The Art of Pilgrimage and host of Global Spirit, seen nationally on PBS and Link TV

-In the end, she finds God—not with thunderbolts or burning bushes—but through the heartfelt
+In the end, she finds God—not with thunderbolts or burning bushes—

 —Don Lattin, journalist and author of Distilled Spirits and The Harvard Psychedelic Club